dm03514/test-engine/tutorials/creating_and_executiong_service_test_using_the_cli.md

           "to_equal": 200,
           "using_property": "status_code"
         }

 - YAY!
 WOOT we now have a declaritive language agnostic test!!!!!!!!!!!!
-WHat do we do now with it??
 [Check out how to expose the test through an HTTP server, which allows for metric reporting on your test.](PROMETHEUS_HTTP.md)